GIScience/openelevationservice/README.rst

 - Google's `encoded polyline`_
 - Point, i.e. one vertex

 For general support and questions, please contact our forum_.
+After successful installation, you can also find a API documentation locally at https://localhost:5000/apidocs, provided via flasgger_.

 For issues and improvement suggestions, use the repo's `issue tracker`_.

 This service is part of the GIScience_ software stack, crafted at `HeiGIT institute`_ at the University of Heidelberg.